 The three techniques all give different results.
 The Live Photo Blur and Moment Blur settings offer you a creative blur tool that works well in daylight.
 The Light Trails mode also works well for any kind of night photography.
 (Tip: Even when working in daylight, use a tripod to blur the subject while keeping the background still and in sharp focus.)

 Interested in Moment lenses?
 Check out this article.
-I’m a Moment Ambassador and buying lenses through the link in the article helps support this blog, keep the cost of The Crap-Free Guide to iPhone Photography down and keep those free updates coming.
+I’m a Moment Ambassador and buying lenses through the link in the article helps support this blog.
 Thanks.

 It’s like getting a BS in iPhone photography without the BS: The Crap-Free Guide to iPhone Photography